matt-42/silicon/_blog/a_simple_silicon_blog_api.md

 ---
 layout: blog
-title: The Silicon Web Framework
+title: A quick tour of the Silicon web framework: A simple blog API in 85 C++ lines.
 ---

 # A quick tour of the Silicon web framework: A simple blog API in 85 C++ lines